TomSinsel/send_xnat_data/README.md

 Important Things to Know
 Check your XNAT URL!
-By default, this pipeline uses: http://digione-infrastructure-xnat-nginx-1:80 If your XNAT server lives somewhere else, you must change this, or your uploads will fail—or worse, go to the wrong place.
+By default, this pipeline uses: http://digione-infrastructure-xnat-nginx-1:80 If your XNAT server lives somewhere else, you must change this, or your uploads will fail.

 Running the Pipeline
 The class can run on its own or as part of a RabbitMQ message consumer.
 For standalone use, the commented part below: if __name__ == "__main__"